fmgarage/ft-container/README.md

 #### It's hybrid

 Do you prefer internal, external or encrypted storage for your binaries?
 All have there advantages and disadvantages.
-You can even mix and match based on